 Our free support services are available for the people you work with in Scotland.

-Our free helpline 116 000 is available from 9am – 11pm, 7 days a week for people affected by missing.
+Our free helpline 116 000 is available 7 days a week for people affected by missing.
 This could either be someone who is missing and wants to talk, someone who is thinking of going missing and wants to talk through their options, or someone who has a missing loved one.
 They can remain anonymous and we do not need to know where they are.

-Calls, texts and emails are completely confidential and the Helpline Team can provide emotional support, discuss options and provide practice advice.
+Calls and texts are completely confidential and the Helpline Team can provide emotional support, discuss options and provide practice advice.

 The helpline can be contacted by: